YanCCscu/MEANGS/README.md

 Here, A-worms stands for Annelida segmented worms, and N-worms stands for Nemertea ribbon worms.
 ***
 ## Example
-The example directory contain pair-end NGS data for human SRA acession: SRR039541.3.
+The example directory contains pair-end NGS data for human SRA accession: SRR039541.3.
 We keep the first 2000000 reads in each of the pair files after QC.
-The [input files](https://ndownloader.figshare.com/articles/12199451/versions/2) are upload to figshare,
+The [input files](https://ndownloader.figshare.com/articles/12199451/versions/2) are uploaded to figshare,
-and can be automatically download with the following commands:
+and can be automatically downloaded with the following commands:
 <pre>
 cd example
 sh run_test.sh
 </pre>
-the scripts will download the inputs files(about 340M) and run the following test scripts. typically, the running will finish in 10 minutes:
+the scripts will download the input files(about 340M) and run the following test scripts. typically, the running will finish in 10 minutes:
 *../meangs.py -1 SRR039541.3_1.clean.fq.gz -2 SRR039541.3_2.clean.fq.gz -o HumanMito -t 16 -n 2000000 -i 300 --deepin*

 ## Output
 All output files were stored in one directory assigned by the -o option.
+The {prefix}_deep_detected_mito.fas is the finally assembled mitochondrial genome.
+The mito_cliped.fas will be in the previous level folder if "--clip" works.
-The ${prefix}_deep_detected_mito.fas is the finally assembled mitochondrial genome, Genes in mitochondrail genome is annotated automatically and stored in the file ${prefix}_hmmout_tbl_sorted.gff.
+Genes in the mitochondrial genome are annotated automatically and stored in the file {prefix}_hmmout_tbl_sorted.gff.

 ## Note
-* The augrument -n (nsample) is strongly recommended to reduce runtime and memory usage.
-It is wise to test different number of "-n" to obtain a completed mitogenome.
+* The argument -n (nsample) is strongly recommended to reduce runtime and memory usage.
+It is wise to test different numbers of "-n" to obtain a completed mitogenome.
 * Supplementary information and more test results can be found [here](https://figshare.com/articles/online_resource/supplementary_materials_for_MEANGS_TEST/14569509).
-* Base on enough reads were given, for highly repetitive regions in a mitogenome, it is easy for MEANGS to assemble it as long as several reads contain the whole repetitive region.
-And if not, MEANGS always break the contig at here, which can help user to know a structural anomaly here.
+* Based on enough reads given, for highly repetitive regions in a mitogenome, it is easy for MEANGS to assemble it as long as several reads contain the whole repetitive region.
+If not, MEANGS always break the contig at here, which can help the user to know a structural anomaly.